LiquidCake/instantchat/README.md

 Room will start to erase old messages once count goes beyond some limit (1000 by default)

 ###
-Service is written in GO (backend) and jquery (frontend)
-GUI is written in JS+Jquery by hand.
+Services are written in Go (backend), GUI is written in JS+Jquery by hand.
 It is responsive, cross-browser and cross-platform
 Base service monitoring (Grafana/Prometheus) is included

 ### Check out author's deployed instance at https://avajoin.net/